 In 2018, Google sent more than 14 billion dollars to publishers around the world.

 Sending 14 billion dollars to publishers doesn’t happen by accident.
-It takes consistent, systematic work to achieve what Google did with the News.
+It took consistent, systematic work to achieve what Google did with the News.
 Not only have they managed to become the source of truth for a lot of people, but they managed to make a hefty profit while at it too.
 But not without affecting the way the news looks.

-Ryan Holiday, in his bestselling book Trust Me, I’m Lying: Confessions of a Media Manipulator observes:
+Ryan Holiday, in his bestselling book, Trust Me, I’m Lying: Confessions of a Media Manipulator observes:

 Follow a story through Google News and you’ll see.
 The service begins by displaying twenty or so main news stories from which a reader may choose.
 I may read one article, or I may read five, but I likely will not read all, so each one vies for my attention - to scream, in so many words, “Pick Me!
 Pick Me!
 Pick Me!”.
 Google News displays the story from a handful of outlets under each of those bold headlines.
 If the main headline is from CNN, the smaller headlines underneath may be from Fox News or the Washington Post or Wikipedia or TalkingPointsMemo.
 Each outlet’s headline screams “Pick Me!
 Pick Me!” and Google alludes to the rest of the iceberg lurking beneath under these chosen few: “All 522 news articles.”
 How does one stand out against five hundred other articles?
 Its scream of “No, Pick Me!
 Pick Me!” must be the loudest and most extreme.